SkylineCommunications/SLC-GQIDS-ScheduledTasks/SchedulerTasks/CatalogInformation/README.md

 - **Name Filter**: Optional.
 Regular expression (regex) to match the task name.
 If no name filter is specified, `.*` is used instead.
 - **Start**: The beginning of the time frame during which task occurrences should be recorded.
 - **End**: The end of the time frame during which task occurrences are recorded.
-- **Scheduled Duration (s)**: The scheduled duration (in seconds) that will be displayed on the timeline, which does not necessarily match the actual duration.
+- **Scheduled Duration (s)**: The scheduled duration (in seconds) that will be displayed on the timeline, which does not necessarily match the actual time it takes to execute the task.
+This parameter is intended **for visualization purposes only**.
 - **Script Parameter Inputs**: Optional.
 Input values in the format `[ScriptName.InputParameterId]`.
 If nothing is specified for this parameter, no values are retrieved.
 Note that for tasks that do not include the specified script, an empty value will be returned.

 ![SchedulerOccurrences](./Images/Scheduler_Occurrences_SettingUp_75pct.png)